Glenn Cummings, Ed.D.

-Before returning home to Maine in 2010, Dr. Glenn Cummings served President Obama as Deputy Assistant Secretary within the U.S. Department of Education.
+In 2010, Cummings served President Obama as Deputy Assistant Secretary within the U.S. Department of Education.
 There he helped manage a $1.9 billion annual budget that focused on improving access to adult education and literacy training, career and technical education, and community colleges.
 He was part of a team that designed President Obama’s plan to boost America’s graduation rate by 2020.
-Cummings also chaired the Department’s Green Initiative, which focused on increasing the teaching and learning of sustainability principles in American education..
+Cummings also chaired the Department’s Green Initiative, which focused on increasing the teaching and learning of sustainability principles in American education.

-Cummings received appointment as Assistant Professor of Educational Leadership at University of Southern Maine.
-He teaches within both the Masters and Doctoral degree programs.
+Cummings received an appointment as Assistant Professor of Educational Leadership at University of Southern Maine.
+He taught within both the Masters and Doctoral degree programs.
 His doctoral thesis, entitled Turning Green from the Inside Out, centered on the internal leadership of four American colleges in their quest for national-level achievement in sustainability.
-His is presently researching higher education completion and retention in Maine.

-In 2010, Cummings took over as President and Executive Director of G.W.
-Hinckley organization, an historic 121-year-old school for high school youth located on a 2,400-acre campus in Hinckley, Maine.
+In 2010, Cummings took over as President and Executive Director of Good Will-Hinckley organization, an historic 121-year-old school for high school youth located on a 2,400-acre campus in Hinckley, Maine.
 Under his tenure, the organization used a $10.5 million philanthropic contribution from the Harold Alfond Foundation to create the first charter school in Maine history, the Maine Academy of Natural Sciences.
-The state-wide, residential school focuses on environmental education, agriculture and forestry
+The state-wide, residential school focuses on environmental education, agriculture and forestry.

 Cummings obtained his Doctorate in Higher Education Management from the University of Pennsylvania.
 He previously earned a Masters of Public Administration from the Kennedy School of Government at Harvard University, a Masters of Arts in Teaching from Brown University, and a Bachelor of Arts from Ohio Wesleyan University.